industrialsynthfreak/xr3/README.md

 ### Experiment options

-- Exposition time
+- Exposition time sec
-- Number of ADC channels
+- Number of ADC channels (for the sake of realism should be like: 64, 128, 256, 512)
 - Detector energy resolution (sadly you should set it by yourself)
 - ADC CFD threshold in MeV
-- ADC max energy/ max signal in MeV
+- ADC max energy/ max signal in MeV (most isotopes have the highest quantum energy less than 2MeV)

 ### What you can get